harris221212/gtksourceview-syntax/readme.md

 # Instructions

-To use, copy the `lua.lang` file to `/usr/share/gtksourceview-4/language-specs/lua.lang`, and the `vscode.xml` file to `/usr/share/gtksourceview-4/styles/vscode.xml`.
+To use, copy the `.lang` file to `/usr/share/gtksourceview-4/language-specs/`, and the `vscode.xml` file to `/usr/share/gtksourceview-4/styles/vscode.xml`.
 Select the `VSCode` theme in a Gedit.

-Completed:
+Currently In Repo:

 * Lua
+* XML (WIP)

 To Do: